Nadal, Djokovic and Federer in same half of French Open draw - RFI

 It was Andujar who beat Federer in Geneva last week in the Swiss great's only appearance on clay this season.

-In-form world number five Stefanos Tsitsipas, who won the Monte Carlo event and had a match point before losing to Nadal in the Barcelona final, is also in the lower half of the draw.
+In-form world number five Stefanos Tsitsipas, who won the Monte Carlo event and had a match point before losing to Nadal in the Barcelona final, is also in the lower half.

 In the women's event, world number one Ashleigh Barty, the 2019 champion, tackles Bernarda Pera of the United States first.